Mental Health And Dating: 10 Tips For Dating Someone With An Anxiety Disorder

 For the most part, dating someone with anxiety disorder is like dating virtually anyone else.
 We all have unique life challenges, and we all need emotional availability in romantic partnerships.

-When you’re dating someone with an anxiety disorder, a good first step is to do some research.
-If they’re open to talking about it, take the time to talk and learn so that you can understand what they’re going through.
+When you’re dating someone with an anxiety disorder, whether it is chronic anxiety or anxiety and depression association, a good first step is to do some research or explore helpful resources such as from organizations like the National Alliance on Mental Illness (NAMI).
+If they’re open to talking about their own feelings, such as why they are anxious, take the time to talk and learn their behavior so that you can understand what they’re going through when experiencing anxiety.

-Additionally, it helps to have good listening skills for a healthy relationship with any partner, regardless of mental health concerns.
-When dating someone with an anxiety disorder, it can be more helpful to listen than to try to solve your partner’s problems for them.
+Additionally, it helps to have good listening skills for a healthy relationship with any partner, regardless of your partner's anxiety or any mental health concerns.
+When dating someone with an anxiety disorder, be a supportive partner.
+It can also be more helpful to listen than to try to solve your partner’s problems for them.

 It’s also important to remember not to take your partner’s anxiety personally.
 If you have a spouse or are presently dating someone with depression who is withdrawn or seems irritable due to generalized anxiety disorder or a similar condition, don’t assume that it’s your fault.
-Talk openly and ask for clarification if you need to.
+The best way to deal with this is to talk openly and ask for clarification if you need to.
 If you find yourself feeling frustrated at any point, you might need to give each other space.
 Focus on self-care for a bit.
 Remember that the frustration isn’t likely due to your partner; it’s more likely because you aren’t on the same page.
 It’s okay to need to step aside and self-soothe for a bit.

 Finally, avoid being confrontational with people who experience anxiety.
 While it can be unhealthy to not address your issues, you’ll also want to avoid escalating the situation.
-Setting firm boundaries while remaining compassionate can help you and your partner manage situations where they’re experiencing severe symptoms.
+Setting firm boundaries while remaining compassionate in intimate relationships can help you and your partner manage situations where they’re experiencing severe symptoms.
+Not everyone does these things.
+Thus, it often leads to conflict in relationships.

 How do I help my partner with their mental health challenges?

-The first thing you can do in many cases is to validate your partner.
+For intimate relationships, the first thing you can do, in many cases, is to validate your partner’s behavior during triggers.
 This doesn’t necessarily mean saying, “You’re right.”
 Instead, it can look like saying, “That seems painful/overwhelming/upsetting,” and offering to listen.
 Often, anxiety isn’t rational, but the feelings are real, and attempting to offer rationality may lead to feeling like you don’t understand one another.
 It can come off as an attempt to “fix” rather than listen or support.

 Also, while it’s great to be supportive, you should not be your partner’s entire support system.
 This can often lead to future resentment and other issues.
 There are many misconceptions regarding mental health disorders, and the role of a therapist should be left to a professional who is educated and experienced in the field.
-To facilitate a healthy relationship from the beginning, something you can do is say, “I know that I can’t be the one to treat this, but I am here to support you.”
+To facilitate a healthy relationship from the beginning, encourage your partner by saying, “I know that I can’t be the one to treat this, but I am here to support you.”

-Maintain your own mental health so that you can continue to support your partner without feeling overwhelmed or stressed yourself.
+Maintain your own mental health so that you can continue to support your partner without feeling overwhelmed or stressed.

-What should you not say to someone with an anxiety disorder?
+What should you not say to someone struggling with an anxiety disorder?

 Helpful alternatives might be sentences like “Would you like for me to sit with you?” or “I’m here to listen.”